JByrd-SNHU/JByrd-SNHU.github.io/README.md

 intricacies of the software enhancements but also showcases the live functionality of the RGB LED Cube Control Software.

 [![Enhancement Two Video](https://img.youtube.com/vi/M9_ifvqkotE/0.jpg)](https://www.youtube.com/watch?v=M9_ifvqkotE)

+#### Meeting Course Objectives

+##### Objective One

+The first outcome I met with this enhancement was, "Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices".

+###### Managing Trade-Offs

+In meeting Outcome one, I successfully navigated the delicate balance between communication speed and power consumption limitations inherent in my hardware.
+The Cube Timing Algorithm, a pivotal component, addressed critical challenges in optimizing the timing of control line manipulations.
+This required a nuanced understanding of hardware constraints, leading to the implementation of advanced techniques like Arduino port manipulation.

+###### Effective Timing Algorithms

+The design of effective timing algorithms was crucial to achieving the desired visual effects.
+Specifically, the Timing Operation of the cube involved strategic illumination of only four RGB LEDs at any given moment.
+This approach optimized power consumption and visual impact.
+However, to create an illusion of the entire cube being illuminated simultaneously, the control lines had to cycle rapidly through sixteen sets of four LEDs.
+This careful orchestration was central to conveying a unified and dynamic visual experience.

+Moreover, to enhance user customization, I implemented a feature allowing patterns to stay illuminated for a user-defined duration.
+This meticulous consideration in timing algorithms provided users with control over the display duration for each pattern on the RGB LED Cube, aligning with Outcome one’s emphasis on managing trade-offs and design choices.

+In evaluating the performance characteristics, the timing operation algorithm exhibits a time complexity of O(n^2), where ‘n’ represents the size of the cube, ensuring efficiency for the fixed cube size.

+###### Parsing Algorithm for Future Pattern Loading

+Furthermore, the Data Parsing Algorithm, a key element introduced, was designed to facilitate the future loading of cube patterns from a database.
+This forward-thinking solution required crafting a specialized function that systematically parsed a 64-character string, establishing a direct mapping between database representation and internal color representation within the software.
+This demonstrated a proactive approach to adaptability and extensibility in software design.
+In evaluating its performance characteristics, the algorithm exhibits a linear time complexity of O(n), ensuring efficient processing of input data.

+##### Objective Two

+The second outcome I met with this enhancement was, "Demonstrate and ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals"

+###### UI Design and Implementation

+In addressing Outcome two, the augmentation of Cube Control Tab functionality underscored my expertise in graphical user interface design.
+The introduction of 64 comboBoxes, each representing an RGB LED, showcased my ability to manage and implement dynamic user interfaces effectively.
+This innovative UI design enhances user interaction and functionality.

+###### Encapsulation and Modularity

+Additionally, the creation of the led and cubeControl classes represented a significant architectural improvement.
+Emphasizing principles of encapsulation and modularity, these classes provided a structured and organized approach to manage the properties and behaviors of individual RGB LEDs and the entire
+4x4x4 RGB LED Cube, respectively.
+This showcased proficiency in designing and implementing complex data structures, aligning with Outcome 2's emphasis on well-founded and innovative techniques.

+In summary, the second enhancement phase not only addressed the outlined outcomes but also showcased a comprehensive approach, integrating advanced algorithmic design, hardware optimization, and innovative UI implementation.
+The ongoing evolution of the project aligns seamlessly with my commitment to continuous improvement and innovation in the realm of software development.

+#### Reflecting on Enhancement Two

+##### What I Have Learned

+###### BAUD Rates and Serial Communication

+Exploring ways to increase communication speeds led me to delve into the intricacies of BAUD Rates in serial communication.
+Understanding how data is transmitted between the software and Arduino Uno, and the impact of different BAUD Rates on speed, was crucial for optimizing the Cube Timing Algorithm.
+This experience provided valuable insights into the nuances of efficient serial communication, enhancing my proficiency in this fundamental aspect of hardware-software interaction.

+###### Ctime Library and Timing Algorithm

+The implementation of the Timing Operation of the cube involved incorporating the ctime library into the algorithm.
+This library, dealing with time-related functions, played a key role in achieving precise control over the display duration for each pattern.
+Learning about and leveraging the ctime library not only refined the Cube Timing Algorithm but also expanded my knowledge of using specialized libraries to enhance software functionality.

+###### QSerialPort Library

+My focus on enhancing communication speed also prompted a deeper understanding of the QSerialPort Library.
+Exploring its features and functionalities allowed me to make informed decisions about optimizing data transmission between the software and the Arduino Uno.
+Gaining proficiency in utilizing this library is a testament to the importance of leveraging existing tools to overcome challenges in software development.

+###### Commenting Standards

+Emphasizing good commenting standards and adopting clear comment headers during this enhancement phase underscored the importance of code documentation.
+Ensuring that my code is well-documented not only aids in my understanding of the logic during subsequent phases but also promotes collaboration and ease of maintenance.
+This focus on documentation aligns with industry best practices and reflects a commitment to producing high-quality, understandable code.

+##### Challenges Faced

+###### Power Draw

+In the initial stages of designing the Cube Timing Algorithm, a critical challenge surfaced - managing power draw while illuminating the RGB LEDs.
+Given the hardware specifications where only one RGB LED should be powered at any given time, exceeding this limit would lead to inadequate current for each LED, resulting in color fading or undesired hue shifts.
+This constraint necessitated a meticulous approach to ensure optimal power distribution among the LEDs.

+###### Communication Speed

+A fundamental requirement for the RGB LED Cube was the need to manipulate the control lines rapidly, creating the illusion that the entire cube is simultaneously illuminated.
+This presented a unique challenge due to the constraints of serial communication.
+Inherent delays in sending data to the Arduino resulted in a visual effect reminiscent of an older monitor with a slow refresh rate, leading to perceptible blinking rather than a seamless display.

+###### Power Draw Vs. Communication Speed Solution

+To address the power draw challenge, a systematic testing process was conducted to determine the maximum number of LEDs that could be powered concurrently without compromising color integrity.
+The optimal solution emerged when it was found that lighting four RGB LEDs simultaneously was within the power constraints, reducing the number of control line manipulations from 64 (one per LED) to 16 (one per 4 LEDs).
+This not only conserved power but also streamlined the control process.

+In tandem with optimizing power draw, a two-fold strategy was implemented to overcome communication speed challenges.
+First, the Baud Rate of the COMPORT was significantly increased, enhancing the rate at which data could be transmitted.
+Secondly, a critical adjustment was made to the Arduino Uno's software, employing port manipulation instead of the slower digital write functions.
+This dual-pronged approach proved effective in ensuring that control lines cycled swiftly enough to create a seamless visual experience for the observer, with the entire cube appearing constantly lit, devoid of any blinking or color issues.

+###### Addressing Serial Communication Buffering

+Even with these optimizations, a final challenge emerged — buffering issues in the QSerialPort.
+The software was operating at a pace faster than the COMPORT could handle, leading to a breakdown in the timing algorithm.
+The solution involved incorporating a waitForBytesWritten statement within the execution loop.
+This strategic addition ensured synchronization between the software and COMPORT, preventing data from being excessively buffered and enabling a harmonious operation of the Cube Timing Algorithm.

+##### Conclusion

+In summary, the second enhancement phase was instrumental in not only providing effective solutions to specific challenges but also in significantly expanding my knowledge in critical areas of serial communication, timing algorithms, library utilization, and code documentation standards.
+The challenges encountered, such as managing power draw and optimizing communication speed to achieve the desired visual effects, served as practical testing grounds for the theoretical concepts explored.
+These hands-on experiences deepened my understanding of the underlying principles and intricacies involved in real-world software development.

 ### Enhancement Two Project Files